 Sunflower plants are a great addition to any garden.
 They’re easy to grow, heat tolerant, mostly pest resistant, and fast-growing.

 You can use sunflowers for gorgeous cut flowers, leave them on the stalk for beautiful blooms in your garden, or dry and preserve sunflower heads.
 You can also harvest them for the seeds.

-Here are tips on how to plant sunflower seeds into the ground.
+Here are tips on how to plant sunflower seeds in the ground.

-Planting sunflowers in an area with full sun will give the best results for beautiful blooms.
+Planting sunflower seedlings in an area with full sun will give the best results for beautiful blooms.
 Sunflowers love the sun and need to be planted in an area with six to eight hours of direct sunlight per day.

 Sunflowers are heavy feeders and generate the most blooms when planted in nutrient-rich soil.
 They develop long taproots that grow several feet into the ground.

 Sunflower plants prefer well-drained soil with a fine crumbly texture that is weed-free and loose with added compost or other organic matter.